“It’s ludicrous that I have to pass off international deals and not get the credit for the sale.”

 When you pass on an international deal, it means your client has to find an alternate solution to buy the hardware they need for their international sites.
-In our experience, that “alternate solution” means purchasing the equipment from a foreign VAR or going through the VAR-VAR network.
+In our experience, that “alternate solution” means purchasing the equipment from an international VAR or going through the VAR to VAR network.
 Both of which are expensive and inefficient options (we’ll discuss more on why in the next section.)

-Fortunately, there is a better solution where both you [the sales rep] and the client wins.
+Fortunately, there is a better solution where both you [the sales rep] and the client win.

 Sales reps can sell international deals and receive full credit for that sale.

 Sales reps can support their client’s international needs with a cost effective and turnkey solution.

 Because we help hundreds of sales reps sell international deals on a daily basis, while simultaneously lowering their clients’ overall IT costs, deploying faster, and giving the client more control over their assets.

 We do it by taking advantage of a procurement model we’ve coined “Centralized Procurement.”